-Intended for all BA and BSc students who successfully completed their first year-programme (propedeuse)
+Intended for all BA and BSc students registered for the minor Responsible Innovation.

 How is AI shaping our understanding of ourselves and our societies?
 AI can be seen as a technology of extraction: from the energy and minerals needed to build and sustain its infrastructure, to the labor behind “automated” services, to the data AI collects from us.
 In the book “The Atlas of AI” Kate Crawford offers us a political and a material perspective on what it takes to make artificial intelligence and where it goes wrong.
 While technical systems present a veneer of objectivity, they are always systems of power.